5Q-SOCaaS/CentryOnboarding/README.md

 Upon completing the initial deployment, we must add all content and connect data sources.

-- [ ] Connect Azure Activity logs from the Log Analytics Workspace blade
-- [ ] Turn on UEBA from the Sentinel Settings (must be global or security admin)
+- [x] Turn on UEBA from the Sentinel Settings (must be global or security admin)
-- [ ] Give permissions to the resource groups that hold Sentinel Playbooks
+- [x] Give permissions to the resource groups that hold Sentinel Playbooks

 ### Data connectors